Water layer

 • Personal Access Token: A personal access token is a unique identifier that allows users to authenticate themselves to an external service.
 The token is included in the Authorization header of the HTTP request sent to the external service.

 We are continuously working to expand our support for additional authentication methods.
-If you have a specific need, please let us know at /contact so we can prioritize your requirements.
+If you have a specific need, let us know so we can prioritize your requirements.

 To ensure the security of user credentials, Ouro stores them in an encrypted database.
 Only the minimum necessary information is stored, and credentials are only accessed upon user request.
 Users have full control over their credentials and can delete access tokens from the platform at any time, which will remove them from Ouro's systems.
 Additionally, most services provide mechanisms to revoke access keys, allowing users to deactivate the credential's access.